 Facts & Figures

-Being 16 years old, the Junior Eurovision Song Contest already has a rich history with some pretty amazing facts and figures.
-On this ever-expanding page, we are sharing the ones you should know with you.
+Even though the Junior Eurovision Song Contest is still very young, the Contest already has a rich history with some pretty amazing facts and figures.
+On this ever-expanding page, we share with you the ones you should.

-- Belarus, Russia and Malta have won the contest twice
+Belarus, Russia and Malta have each won the Contest twice.

-- Armenia has the strongest overall record in the contest with steven top three finishes.
-The country has never been outside the top ten.
+Armenia has the strongest overall record with seven top 3 finishes.
+Armenia has never been outside the top 10.

-- The Netherlands, Ukraine, Malta and Belarus have hosted the Junior Eurovision Song Contest on more than one occasion.
+The Netherlands, Ukraine, Malta, Poland and Belarus have hosted the Junior Eurovision Song Contest on more than one occasion.